GabrielWitt/Pico-PlacaDemoPredictor/README.md

 This app has beem made in IONIC FRAMEWORK
 Steps to make this project work:

-1)Download nodejs, angular and ionic from their respective webpages.
+1)Download nodejs and ionic from their respective webpages.
 2)Download this project.
-3)Open the main folder of this project in Terminar or Windows commands program (CMD.exe) 4)Type: npm intall to download all the angular modules.
+3)Open the main folder of this project in Terminar or Windows commands program (CMD.exe) 4)Type: npm install to download all the angular modules.
 5)Type: ionic serve and the compilation will open in you browser.